chrischrisss/chrischrisss/README.md

 ### Hey There 👋

 <p>
-  Welcome to my page where I just post random projects.
+  Welcome to my page where I post random projects.
 </p>